How to Become a Teacher in New Hampshire

 Choose What You Want to Teach

-Complete Your Education Requirements for Teaching in New Hampshire
+Earn a Bachelor's in Education to Meet the Requirements for a Teaching Certificate in New Hampshire

 Complete a Teacher Preparation Program

 A teacher preparation program will focus on strengthening your ability to instruct the level or subject you want to teach.
 As a teacher in New Hampshire, you are required by the state to hold teaching certification, which can be earned once you complete an educator preparation program.
 It is important that the teacher preparation program you complete is accredited.

 Teacher education programs in New Hampshire equip pre-service teachers with the skills to become effective educators.
 The programs focus on a set curriculum for pre-service teachers and fieldwork.
 You will take classes about varying pedagogical practices, teaching methods, differentiated instruction, lesson plan design, technology integration, and more.
 In addition to your experience as a student at your institution, you will be required to participate in field observations, student teaching, and possibly and internship.
 The exact requirements vary from program to program.
 Successful student teaching usually includes working with a mentor teacher to create and implement lesson plans, often writing reflections and putting together a portfolio in order to show your successes in the classroom.

 If you already hold a bachelor's degree in a field unrelated to education, you can go through a post-baccalaureate or alternate teacher preparation program.
 Many schools even offer joint master's degree and certificates of teaching programs.

 There are several alternative routes you can take to become an educator in New Hampshire as well.